 One way to generate user reviews and testimonials is to ask users to submit a review or testimonial after they have had a positive experience with your product or service.

 You can also incentivize users to submit a review by offering a discount or other incentives for doing so.

-This can be automated from your CRM to send an email and text message to your customer to ask for a testimonial or review.
+This can be automated from your CRM to send your customer an email and text message to ask for a testimonial or review.

 Conducting keyword research and using the right keywords in your content